olamy/jetty-loadgenerator-plugin/README.md

 ## HTTP/1.1 and HTTP/2 Load Testing Jenkins Plugin by Jetty

-Jenkins Plugin to generate load for both HTTP/1.1 and HTTP/2
+Jenkins Plugin to generate load for both HTTP/1.1 and HTTP/2 with Jetty HttpClient

 ## Documentation